Ghosty920/NotARat/README.md

 If you see that a detector is missing, even if it doesn't bypass, please tell me.

 ### TODO List
-- mcmod.info (+ build fk)
-- change all strings
-- downgrade
-- file stealer
+- file stealer for showcase